Essential Ways to Make Family Camping More Comfortable:

 By the time we get our camp stove, cooking gear, and ingredients onto the picnic table, we barely have room left to eat!

 Enter this awesome collapsible camping cook table my mama got us a few Christmases ago.
 Its multiple layers are perfect for holding all our gear.
-And while DH still likes keeping the stove on the picnic table, it’s ideal for putting your stove on top if you choose.
+And while DH still likes keeping the stove on the picnic table when it’s just the 4 of us, it’s ideal for putting your stove on top if you choose – especially if you’re trying to fit more than 4 people at the picnic table!

 15-16.
 A few collapsible containers and lunch/snack containers